 As for synthetic brushes – many artists prefer to use them with cream and liquid formulas like foundation and eye liner because they are less absorbent than natural hair brushes.

 To really determine the difference for yourself our suggestion would be to use both natural hair makeup brushes and synthetic hair brushes with different cosmetic products and to take note of which brushes feel best and help you achieve your best looks.

 You could absolutely choose between just synthetic or natural hair tools – but if you're like most artists, you love to buy new makeup brushes, so give both a try and see what you enjoy.
 Once you know which type you prefer you could continue using only those and not continue purchasing the brush types you don't like.

 We hope to help make you the best version of yourself.
 Thanks for reading.

-Empty Whole™ is a Luxury Goods, Fashion, and Beauty Company providing you with the products you need to look, feel, and live your best.
+Empty Whole™ is a Luxury Goods, Fashion, and Home Decor Company providing you with the products you need to look, feel, and live your best.

-We develop premium, exclusive, limited goods.
-Feel free to check out the Empty Whole goods available now.
-You're welcome to subscribe to the newsletter for emails regarding new products, blogs, and sales.
+We develop premium, exclusive, limited stock goods for outstanding customers in the United States and all around the world.
+Feel free to check out the Empty Whole products available now.
+You're welcome to subscribe to the newsletter for emails regarding new products, blogs, and sales of limited stock goods.
 Enjoy.

 If you have any great ideas or comments about cosmetics and makeup brushes - feel free to leave your comments below.